MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-how-to-clone.md

 ## Managing the devices registered to the IoT hub

 Now that you have your clone up and running, you need to copy all of the devices from the original hub to the clone.
 To do this, you can use the C# Import/Export sample app.
+This application targets .NET Core, so you can run it on either Windows or Linux.

 ### The sample code, explained